-Funds will only be authorized for release once Title IV funds are processed and posted to the Veteran's account and after verification of an approved VA Form 28-1905.
-Failure to provide approved VA documentation or posted Title IV funds will result in stipend requests being denied.
+Funds will only be authorized for release once Title IV funds are processed and posted to the students account and after verification of an approved VA Form 28-1905 or a current Certificate of Eligibility (COE) to ensure student has Chapter 33 benefits to cover cost of attendance.
+Failure to provide approved VA documentation or non-posting of Title IV funds will result in stipend requests being denied.
+If student has no remaining entitlement, any financial aid will be disbursed (released) to student after institutional obligations are met.